florianheysen/deploy-buttons/README.md

 ## Projects using Deploy Buttons

 This list showcases projects that use these deploy buttons.
 Feel free to add yours!

+- [Openinary](https://github.com/openinary/openinary) - The only self-hostable alternative to Cloudinary

 <!-- Add your project here by creating a Pull Request -->